Maximize Trading Strategy Performance for Consistent Profits

 If the duration of transactions significantly deviates from the average value, it means that cycles, for which your trading strategy was calculated, have changed at the moment.

-Anyway, having noticed any changes in the effectiveness of your trading strategy, it is important to analyze your leverage and possible problems with the entry and exit of deals.
+Anyway, having noticed any changes in the effectiveness of your trading strategy, it is important to analyze your leverage and possible problems with the entry and exit of deals to maximize trading strategy performance.

 How to solve the leverage problem?